Graphic Novel Review: "Star Wars: Crimson Empire" by Mike Richardson

 He hides out on the planet Phaeda where he meets New Republic Commander Mirith Sinn and joins her because they share a common enemy in Carnor Jax.

-This Story Is Well Written With Engaging New Original Characters
+A Well Written Story With Engaging New Characters

-This story doesn’t feature the main characters of the original Star Wars trilogy as the main protagonists of the story; instead, this story shows the impact of Luke Skywalker’s actions in the Dark Empire storyline and the aftermath of that story and how it impacted other people.
+This story doesn’t feature the main characters of the original Star Wars trilogy as the main protagonists of the story; instead, it shows the impact of Luke Skywalker’s actions in the Dark Empire storyline and the aftermath of that story and how it impacted other people.

 Darth Vader and Emperor Palpatine are important characters but are relegated to flashback cameo appearances in Kir Kanos’ memories of training to become a Red Guard.